That’s it. Christmas is ruined.

-Although your customer doesn’t need to know all the details of every stage, YOU need to look down the road to anticipate any issues and plan ahead for them.
-If time needs to be put in to meet a stage deadline, don’t leave it til the last minute - work back from the deadline and put smaller steps in place early.
+Although your customers don’t need to know all the details of every stage, YOU need to look down the road to anticipate any issues and plan ahead for them.
+If time needs to be put in to meet a stage deadline, don’t leave it til the last minute – work back from the deadline and put smaller steps in place early.

 12. Don’t hide problems

-If something crops up, talk to the client about it as soon as you can.
+If something crops up, talk to the customer about it as soon as you can.
 Be open and honest with your customer; this creates trust.
-However, don’t go to your customer with the problem - tell them what you’re planning to do about it and have an idea or solution in place.
-If the timetable needs to change, tell the customer as soon as you can.
+However, don’t go to your customer with the problem – tell them what you’re planning to do about it and have an idea or solution in place.
+If the timetable needs to change, customers as soon as you can.

 Always under-promise and over-deliver.

 Customers have their own worries and priorities which can impact on the project.
 It’s hard sometimes not to get frustrated, but you need to try and see things from their point of view.
 Before you make decisions, think about how it’ll make them feel.
 It will help you understand where they’re coming from, and how you can work with them to get the best result.
 Always consider how you can under-promise and over-deliver.